JakovTomasic/no-headache.nix/doc/dev.md

 This builds VM configuration and by running it you create a image for persistent storage.
 Image is just around 10 MB big because `/nix/store` is shared with the host.

-## printFilesPath

-In the dev shell, command `printFilesPath` prints where in the nix store are all dev shell files.

 ## SSH